 But there’s much more: the bill also provides for deploying more National Guard and regular US military troops and other assets to patrol and surveil the borders, and for grants to states for acting as Federal agents in performing these Federal functions.
 Section 308 of the bill would cut off Federal funds for states or local jurisdictions that decline to have their police, jailers, or other personnel act as Federal agents for the enforcement of Federal immigration laws.

 There are also procedural changes in the bill such as provisions to facilitate the deportation of children, including a “one strike and your out” provision in Section 321 of the bill for expedited removal from the US of any non-US citizen under the age of 18 convicted for even a first offense for driving under the influence of alcohol or illegal drugs.
-And there is a “corruption of blood” provision in Section 502 of the bill, which is prohibited by the US Constitution even for treason and which violates the fundamental principle of personal responsibility and individual judgement, which would purport to deem presumptively inadmissible or removable any spouse or child of a person deemed inadmissible for certain reasons.
+And there is a “corruption of blood” provision in Section 502 of the bill, which is prohibited by the US Constitution even for treason and which violates the fundamental principle of personal responsibility and individual judgment, which would purport to deem presumptively inadmissible or removable any spouse or child of a person deemed inadmissible for certain reasons.

 The manner in which these activities would be carried out if S. 1727 is enacted into law raises at least as many questions as their purposes.